 As seen in the above interview with Gordman, Asuka humbly and casually brought up that she played a part in Virtua Fighter 5: Final Showdown’s motion capture.
 Since she’s too humble to bring it up often or brag, we’ll do it for her… that’s EPIC!

 In the interview, Asuka also mentions her favorite Rockstar game being Red Dead Redemption.
-Considering that particular interview is quite old, one would wonder and assume she was stoked about Red Dead Redemption 2, which was released in October 2018.
+Considering that particular interview is quite old, one would wonder and assume she was stoked about Red Dead Redemption 2, released in October 2018.
 But don’t worry, we can confirm she was.

 She tweeted, "I can’t wait for #RDR2," just days before its release.